Rajasthan Royals: Team anthem

-The team anthem used to be 'Halla Bol'.
+The team anthem was called 'Halla Bol'.
 In the first IPL season, the song was sung by Ila Arun.
 In the second season, it was sung by Sunidhi Chauhan.
-Their current anthem, released in 2018, is 'Phir Halla Bol'.
+The anthem was sung by Amit Trivedi and Mame Khan for the 2023 season.

 Mascot

 The team's mascot is a lion named Moochu Singh.

+Rivalries

+Rivalry with Punjab Kings

+The rivalry between Rajasthan Royals and Punjab Kings is a long-standing one.
+Known as the Northern Derby, it is often a high-scoring encounter.
+In 25 matches, the Royals have come out on top 14 times; the Kings have won 11.